seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 I know no touch of consanguinity;
 No kin no love, no blood, no soul so near me
 As the sweet Troilus.
 O you gods divine!
-Make Cressid’s name the very crown of falsehood,
+Make Cressid's name the very crown of falsehood,
 If ever she leave Troilus!
 Time, force, and death,
 Do to this body what extremes you can;
 But the strong base and building of my love
 Is as the very centre of the earth,
 Drawing all things to it.
-I’ll go in and weep,–
+I'll go in and weep,--

 **PANDARUS**
 Do, do.